Get email notifications on new posts:

 Platform and Loan Originator Risk

 There’s also a risk of the platform itself shutting down.
-While borrowers are obliged to repay their loans even if the platform ceases to exist, the procedure for keeping payments flowing this isn’t entirely clear, and collection of unpaid debts would be complex.
+This shouldn’t affect loan collection, but the procedure for keeping payments flowing to investors is not entirely clear, and would require appointing some sort of administrator.

 Lastly, there’s the risk that the platform itself is somehow scamming investors.
-This happened with many P2P platforms in China, but to my knowledge, there hasn’t been a similar case in the Western world, and I hope that our platforms are much better regulated.
-Still, it’s important to make your due diligence before investing in any platform.
+This happened with many P2P platforms in China, and more recently, with several Baltic platforms.
+It’s critically important to do due diligence before investing in any platform.

 Lending isn’t a new practice – it’s been around since the invention of money.
 Every country has regulations protecting both lenders and borrowers, and some countries have already adapted their policies for P2P loans specifically.
 It’s best to invest in countries where this practice is well-recognised by regulators.